 This chapter compares alternatives' performance on core goals, cost and key environmental impacts.
+Key environmental impacts are those that require additional regulatory review or permitting.
 The analysis shows which alternative best balances addressing the needs in the Study Area with the impacts of Build Alternatives.
 It also considers whether the No-Build Alternative is the appropriate selection.